 Let’s take a look at some preventative measures you can take in order to reduce your risk of atherosclerosis and the associated complications.

-Dietary guidelines for atherosclerosis
+Dietary Guidelines for Atherosclerosis

 The main culprit behind atherosclerosis is plaque buildup, which is a result of cholesterol.
 Hence, it is important that you eat foods that are not only healthy but help lower your LDL cholesterol and boost HDL cholesterol.
 Making changes to your diet in order to prevent or slow the progression of atherosclerosis can also help to keep your cholesterol levels in check.
 Because high cholesterol levels can lead to the development of atherosclerosis, the same lifestyle modifications you apply to prevent your cholesterol levels from becoming too high can also be used towards preventing atherosclerosis.

 There are four main guidelines when it comes to atherosclerosis prevention through diet: